Miss Georgia's Outstanding Teen

 The Miss Georgia's Teen competition is the pageant that selects the representative for the U.S. state of Georgia in the Miss America's Teen pageant.
 The pageant is held each June in Columbus, Georgia.

-Rebecca Zhang of Johns Creek was crowned Miss Georgia's Outstanding Teen on June 18, 2022, at the RiverCenter of the Performing Arts in Columbus, Georgia.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022, where she was in the Top 11.
+Charlie Key of LaGrange was crowned Miss Georgia's Outstanding Teen on June 17, 2023, at the RiverCenter of the Performing Arts in Columbus, Georgia.
+She will compete for the title of Miss America's Teen 2024.

-On December 29, 2022, Zhang resigned her title due to her academic obligations at Vanderbilt University.
-The Miss Georgia Organization announced that Anna Kate Robinson, the 2nd runner-up to Zhang, will assume the title of Miss Georgia's Outstanding Teen 2022.

 In January of 2023, the official name of the pageant was changed from Miss Georgia’s Outstanding Teen, to Miss Georgia’s Teen, in accordance with the national pageant.

 Results summary

 The results of Miss Georgia's Outstanding Teen as they participated in the national Miss America's Outstanding Teen competition.
 The year in parentheses indicates the year of the Miss America's Outstanding Teen competition the award/placement was garnered.